-Upon the issuance of the 2020 Series G Bonds, all of the proceeds of the 2020 Series G Bonds initially will be deposited in the 2020 Series G Bond Proceeds Account and invested and reinvested in Investment Securities, and will remain invested in Investment Securities while on deposit in the 2020 Series G Bond Proceeds Account.
+Upon the issuance of the 2020 Series G Bonds, all of the proceeds of the 2020 Series G Bonds initially will be deposited in the 2020 Series G Bond Proceeds Account and invested and reinvested in short-term United States Treasury obligations and obligations of Federal agencies (whether or not guaranteed by the full faith and credit of the United States of America) with maturities no later than [], and will remain invested in such obligations while on deposit in the 2020 Series G Bond Proceeds Account.
 The proceeds of the 2020 Series G Bonds are expected to be exchanged by the Corporation for an equal amount of repayments of existing mortgage loans made by the Corporation and then used to redeem, within ninety (90) days of the date of issuance of the 2020 Series G Bonds, an equal amount of certain of the Corporation's outstanding bonds.
 Said repayments will be deposited in the 2020 Series G Bond Proceeds Account.

 The amounts on deposit in the 2020 Series G Bond Proceeds Account may be used by the Corporation to finance construction and permanent mortgage loans (the "2020 Series G Mortgage Loans").
-The Corporation may, but is not required to, convert an allocable portion of the 2020 Series G Bonds to bear interest at a fixed rate to maturity or in a different interest rate mode coincident with the making of a

-2020 Series G Mortgage Loan.
+The Corporation may, but is not required to, convert an allocable portion of the 2020 Series G Bonds to bear interest at a fixed rate to maturity or in a different interest rate mode coincident with the making of a 2020 Series G Mortgage Loan.
 The Corporation is required to deliver a Cash Flow Statement or a Cash Flow Certificate in connection with making a 2020 Series G Mortgage Loan.
 The Corporation is not required to deliver a Cash Flow Statement or a Cash Flow Certificate in connection with making a loan to a developer (which is not secured by a mortgage and will not constitute a 2020 Series G Mortgage Loan).
-In addition, the Corporation may not withdraw amounts from the 2020 Series G Bond Proceeds Account to finance a 2020 Series G Mortgage Loan, to make a loan to a developer, or for any other purposes unless the amount remaining in the 2020 Series G Bond Proceeds Account and the 2020 Series G Bonds that have not been converted to a different interest rate mode or redeemed during the 2020 Series G Term Rate Term.
-The earliest date on which any 2020 Series G Bond may be converted to bear interest at a fixed rate to maturity, in a new Term Rate Term or in a different interest rate mode or may be redeemed is November 2, 2020.
-The Corporation expects to refund or remarket the 2020 Series G Bonds on or before the mandatory tender date to provide proceeds to finance Mortgage Loans.
+In addition, the Corporation may not withdraw amounts from the 2020 Series G Bond Proceeds Account to finance a 2020 Series G Mortgage Loan, to make a loan to a developer, or for any other purposes unless the amount remaining in the 2020 Series G Bond Proceeds Account and the 2020 Series G Redemption Account after a withdrawal is at least equal to the principal amount of the 2020 Series G Bonds that have not been converted to a different interest rate mode or redeemed during the 2020 Series G Term Rate Term.
+The earliest date on which any 2020 Series G Bond may be converted to bear interest at a fixed rate to maturity, in a new Term Rate Term or in a different interest rate mode or may be redeemed is [].
 See "SECURITY FOR THE BONDS-Cash Flow Statements and Cash Flow Certificates" in Part II of this Official Statement.